Edmund Ansin: Career

+In March 2025, it was announced that Ansin would be inducted posthumously to the Massachusetts Broadcasters Hall of Fame in June 2025 and would also be honored with that organization's Pioneer Award.

 Philanthropy

 Ansin was the only person who has received the United Way's Alexis de Tocqueville Award for philanthropy in three different cities.
 He donated $1 million to build Emerson College's radio station and technical communications building.
 Ansin and his brother Ron, former Massachusetts commerce commissioner, donated $2.6 million to the Boys and Girls Clubs of Boston and their Youth Service Providers Network.

 Personal life

-Ansin was divorced from his wife Toby Lerner Ansin, who founded the Miami City Ballet.
-They had three children: Andrew Ansin works at Sunbeam Properties, James Ansin works at Sunbeam Television, and Stephanie Ansin, artistic director and co-founder of The PlayGround Theatre (now the Miami Theater Center).
+Ansin was divorced from his wife, Toby Lerner Ansin, who founded the Miami City Ballet.
+They had three children: Andrew, James, and Stephanie.
+Stephanie Ansin was a co-founder of, and served as artistic director of, The PlayGround Theatre in Miami (now the Miami Theater Center).
 The Ansins were members of Temple Beth David.

 Ansin died on July 26, 2020, at his home in Miami.
 He was 84 and had become unwell only over the weekend of his death.
-The Sunbeam Television broadcast operations are expected to continue within the Ansin family, led by Andrew and James.
+The Sunbeam Television broadcast operations were expected to continue within the Ansin family, led by Andrew and James.